-- We expect in-residence workshops to resume in 2022
+- In-residence workshops resumed in April 2022

 - "RAC in the Cloud" (virtual)

 workshops are a backup plan in the

 event of a future COVID shutdown

-We expect to resume in-residence workshops in 2022.
+In-residence workshops resumed in April 2022.
 "RAC in the Cloud" (virtual) workshops are a backup plan in the event of a future COVID shutdown.